 The varieties in grain and colour between the original and the ‘new’ weathered wood can interplay and complement each other to perfection.

-Both engineered and solid wooden flooring are suitable for weathering and each gives an authentic aged feel.
-Weathered flooring is an excellent choice for high traffic areas as its marked design hides the scratches and scuffs of everyday life.
+Both engineered, and solid wood flooring are suitable for weathering, giving an authentic aged feel.
+Weathered flooring is an excellent choice for high-traffic areas as its marked design hides the scratches and scuffs of everyday life.

 Naturally weathered wood contains a build-up of oils, dirt, chemicals in the atmosphere, scratches and marks that have been embodied into the heart of the wood over time.

-As the wind, rain, and sun beat down on it year after year, wood that is exposed to the elements becomes naturally weathered and has a faded and ‘worn’ look.
+As the wind, rain, and the sun beat down on it year after year, wood exposed to the elements becomes naturally weathered and has a faded and ‘worn’ look.

 The benefits of weathered wood: